 If you’re living under the shadow of unpaid taxes, it’s likely that you have a variety of questions, including how long the Internal Revenue Service (IRS) has to come after your back taxes.
-Fortunately, your tax debt is subject to a statute of limitations (SOL).
+Fortunately, your back taxes is subject to a statute of limitations (SOL).

 After the statute of limitations has expired, there are only a few circumstances in which the IRS can come after you for unpaid taxes.
-Here are a few things about the statute of limitations on tax debt that you should know if you have unpaid taxes hanging over your head.
+Here are a few things about the statute of limitations on back taxes that you should know if you have unpaid taxes hanging over your head.

-The statute of limitations for tax debt is 10 years.
-If your debt isn’t paid by the end of this period, which is the CSED, the IRS will have almost no options for collecting your taxes.
-If you’re dealing with tax debt, it’s important to understand exactly when the SOL begins so that you’ll know when it will expire.
+The statute of limitations for back taxes is 10 years.
+If your obligation isn’t paid by the end of this period, which is the CSED, the IRS will have almost no options for collecting your taxes.
+If you’re dealing with back taxes, it’s important to understand exactly when the SOL begins so that you’ll know when it will expire.

-The statute of limitations on tax debt starts from the moment tax liabilities are assessed.
+The statute of limitations on back taxes starts from the moment tax liabilities are assessed.
 In most cases, this is when you file your annual tax return, although it can also be when the IRS files a return on your behalf.

 Most people don’t realize that the IRS has the ability to file a return for a taxpayer.
 This type of return, known as a Substitute for Return (SFR), occurs when you do not file a return yourself.
 After the IRS files the SFR, the 10-year SOL begins.